Instruments#

 Breakthrough#

-Sample flows continuously from t=0 through the column.
-By default the sample is delivered via the feed inlet (feed_inlet).
-Pass sample_buffer="B" (or any key A to D) to use a main buffer instead.
+Sample is loaded continuously from t=0 until the column saturates and breaks through at the outlet, which measures the dynamic binding capacity.
+Unlike Step, the sample is delivered through the feed inlet (feed_inlet) by default rather than as a change of running buffer, and there is no elution phase.
+Pass sample_buffer="B" (or any key A to D) to deliver the sample through a main buffer line instead.

 from CADETProcess.instruments import Breakthrough